martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/README.md

-# Ngā Tipu Aotearoa - HTML & CSS
+# Ngā Tipu Aotearoa - HTML & CSS Template for ADT1 Web

 Ngā Tipu Aotearoa - Static HTML and CSS with a little bit of Javascript.